Menu for neutered cats: choosing the right food. Nutrition for castrated cats

 • The number of meals per day depends on the age of the cat:

-A kitten at the age of ten weeks (two months) needs to eat four times a day and the daily ration is from 120 to 150 grams. natural food.
+A kitten aged ten weeks (two months) needs to eat four times a day and the daily ration is from 120 to 150 grams. natural food.

-At the age of three months, we eat THREE times a day, and increase the amount of feed to the norm of an adult animal 150-250 gr.
+At the age of three months, we eat THREE times a day, and increase the amount of food to the norm for an adult animal, 150-250 grams.

-The norm of the daily diet can also be calculated based on the weight of the cat: for every kilogram of it, there are 30-40 grams. stern.
-Those. if a cat weighs 2 kg., then she needs 60-80 gr. per day of natural food.
+The daily diet can also be calculated based on the cat’s weight: for each kilogram of it there are 30-40 grams. stern.
+Those. if a cat weighs 2 kg, then she needs 60-80 grams. per day of natural food.

-At the age of six months, we break the daily feed intake into TWO meals.
+At the age of six months, we divide the daily food intake into TWO meals.

 An adult cat eats TWO times a day.

-If the animal is transferred to natural food, the pet’s diet should include meat (beef and poultry), offal (chicken stomachs, liver, tongue), cereals in milk, vegetables (cabbage and carrots), as well as acid-containing foods (cottage cheese and kefir).
+In the case of transferring an animal to natural food, the pet’s diet should include meat (beef and poultry), by-products (chicken stomachs, liver, tongue), cereals with milk, vegetables (cabbage and carrots), as well as acidic foods (cottage cheese and kefir).

-Meat must be varied.
-The maximum types of lean meat that you can afford are beef, chicken, rabbit, turkey, lean lamb, if possible, some game.
-Meat is better to alternate by day.
+A variety of meat must be given.
+The maximum types of lean meat that you can afford are beef, chicken, rabbit, turkey, lean lamb, and if possible, some game.
+It is better to alternate meat by day.

 Cut the meat into pieces.
-We do not make or buy minced meat, it is too fat for cats.
-Finely chop the greens into a serving, and grate hard vegetables on a fine grater.
-If we use bran, then they should be added only to wet dairy or meat food.
+We don’t make or buy minced meat; it’s too fatty for cats.
+Finely chop the greens into portions, and grate hard vegetables on a fine grater.
+If we use bran, then it should only be added to wet dairy or meat foods.
 Meat and dairy products should NOT be given at the same time in one meal.

-You can give both raw (aged in the freezer for several days) and slightly boiled.
+You can serve it raw (kept in the freezer for several days) or lightly boiled.

-You also need to give by-products.
-Cats are usually given chicken ventricles, livers, and hearts.
-Sometimes necks beaten off with a hammer.
-Boil or give raw - you need to look.
-Some cats will vomit or have diarrhea when wet.
-Give by-products several times a week.
+You also need to give offal.
+Cats are usually given chicken gizzards, liver and hearts.
+Sometimes necks, beaten off with a hammer.
+Boil or serve raw - you need to decide.
+Some cats experience vomiting or diarrhea from raw foods.
+Give offal several times a week.

-In addition to cottage cheese, you can give any other fermented milk products (acidophilus, kefir, matsoni, fermented baked milk, boiled milk, yogurt, etc.), you just need to make sure that there is no diarrhea.
-Some have diarrhea from fermented baked milk (for example) or other types of sour milk.
+In addition to cottage cheese, you can give any other fermented milk products (acidophilus, kefir, matsoni, fermented baked milk, Varenets, yogurt, etc.), you just need to make sure that there is no diarrhea.
+Some people get diarrhea from fermented baked milk (for example) or other types of fermented milk.

-Vegetables must be given, but without fanaticism.
-10-15% of the total diet is enough per day.
-Of vegetables, it is better to give pumpkin, zucchini, lettuce, spinach, parsley, dill, cucumbers, carrots, beets, cauliflower, broccoli, green beans.
-Again, you need to watch the reaction of the body, products that cause gas formation and stool disorders should be excluded.
+It is necessary to give vegetables, but without fanaticism.
+10-15% of the total diet per day is enough.
+For vegetables, it is better to give pumpkin, zucchini, lettuce, spinach, parsley, dill, cucumbers, carrots, beets, cauliflower, broccoli, green beans.
+Again, you need to watch the body’s reaction; foods that cause gas formation and bowel problems should be excluded.

-Cereals in general should be given with caution, there may be digestive problems from them (cats cannot digest cereals, but they can begin to ferment in the intestines).
+In general, cereals should be given with caution; they can cause digestive problems (cats cannot digest cereals, but they can begin to ferment in the intestines).
 It is better to limit yourself to brown rice and bran, no more than 1 teaspoon per day.

-Give eggs 2-3 times a day, in ineala, 1 whole raw quail egg with a broken shell.
-Chicken is better to boil and give half.
+Give eggs 2-3 times a day, usually 1 raw quail egg whole with a broken shell.
+It is better to boil chicken and give it in half.

-Vegetable oil added to the meat and vegetable mixture will help with digestion and is good for the skin and coat.
+Vegetable oil added to the meat and vegetable mixture will help with digestion and have a good effect on the skin and coat.

-Do not abruptly introduce foods that are unusual for a cat into the diet.
-Do this little by little and, if possible, so that the cat does not notice the appearance of grated vegetables or other types of meat in the minced meat.
+You should not suddenly introduce foods that are unfamiliar to your cat into the diet.
+This should be done a little at a time and, if possible, so that the cat does not notice the appearance of grated vegetables or other types of meat in the minced meat.
 Gradually increase their number.
 The cat will gradually get used to the new taste.

-How to transfer a pet from one type of food to another?
+How to switch a pet from one type of food to another?

-If you do not eat within 5 minutes - put in the refrigerator, leaving only a bowl of water.
+If he doesn’t eat within 5 minutes, put it in the refrigerator, leaving only a bowl of water.

-After half an hour, put the bowl of food out again.
-Didn't eat for 5 minutes - put in the fridge.
+After half an hour, put out the bowl of food again.
+If I didn’t eat in 5 minutes, I put it in the refrigerator.

-Don't leave the bowl for too long.
+Don't leave the bowl out longer.
 I don’t know why, but this method works more effectively on cats than a long-standing bowl of tasteless food.
-If all the struggle and accustoming to new food fails miserably, you will have to consider the option with industrial feed.
+If all the struggle and accustoming to new food fails miserably, you will have to consider the option of industrial food.

 Is it possible to feed a cat both natural food and ready-made food?

 It is forbidden.
 Only as an exception is possible.
-Due to various circumstances, such as - they forgot to buy food, and it suddenly ended, you are on the road, or you just decided to treat your pet with a treat in bags.
+Due to various circumstances, such as: you forgot to buy food and it suddenly ran out, you are on the road, or you simply decided to pamper your pet with a treat in bags.
 A prerequisite is that at least 6 hours must pass after the last meal.

-High-quality ready-made food, including wet ones, is designed for the fact that the cat eats only them and therefore all the necessary elements are present in a balanced proportion in the daily norm.
-By replacing one meal on a regular basis with natural food, you upset the balance, which will lead to a lack of some elements and an overabundance of others.
-In addition, a sharp change in food is harmful to the cat's body.
-Such a diet will eventually affect the health of metabolic disorders.
+High-quality ready-made food, including wet food, is designed so that the cat eats only it and therefore the daily requirement contains all the necessary elements in a balanced proportion.
+By constantly replacing one meal with natural food, you upset the balance, which will lead to a lack of some elements and an excess of others.
+In addition, sudden changes in food are harmful to the cat’s body.
+This diet will eventually affect your health with metabolic disorders.

-When feeding ready-made foods of a super-premium class, additional supplements are not needed.
+When feeding ready-made super-premium food, no additional additives are needed.
 In all other cases, including when feeding with natural products, it is necessary to additionally feed with vitamins.
-Vitamin complexes are daily and course.
+Vitamin complexes can be daily or course.
 Recommended vitamin complexes:

 • "8 in 1", USA.
 For more than 100 years, the products of this manufacturer have been distinguished by quality and professionalism.
-Properly selected vitamins and minerals are essential for disease prevention and immunity stimulation.
+Properly selected vitamins and minerals are necessary to prevent diseases and stimulate the immune system.

 • Beaphar TOP-10 - complex of minerals and vitamins